RangerMauve/mqtt-emitter/README.md

 *Note:* Topic patterns are converted into their regular MQTT counterparts so `foo/+boar/#` is the same as `foo/+baz/#`.
 They both turn into `foo/+/#`

 *Note:* Because of the nature of this library, the `newListener` and `removeListener` events aren't supported.
 Use the `onadd()` and `onremove()` hooks instead.

+*Note:* Try to avoid topics with trailing slashes since they can lead to strange behavior.